dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 ##### Sessions

-These are incomplete forms.
+These are incomplete forms - the same incomplete forms workflow that happens on mobile, but on web apps, incomplete forms are created automatically instead of at the user's request.
 When a user is in form entry, web apps creates an incomplete form in the background and stores the current answers frequently so they can be accessed if the user closes their browser window, etc. These expire after a few days, maybe a week, exact lifespan might be configurable by a project setting.
 They're accessible from the web apps home screen.

 ##### CloudcareURL

 This contains the current state of navigation.
 It's basically a js object with getter and setter methods.
+The serialized object is used as the URL hash for all activity in web apps once you enter an app.

 Most data that needs to be passed to or from formplayer ends up as an attribute of CloudcareURL.
 It interfaces almost directly with formplayer, and most of its attributes are properties of formplayer's [SessionNavigationBean](https://github.com/dimagi/formplayer/blob/master/src/main/java/org/commcare/formplayer/beans/SessionNavigationBean.java).

 CloudcareURL is defined in [formplayer/utils/util.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/formplayer/utils/util.js) although it probably justifies its own file.